Han1-Chri5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11-Script that converts a number from base 2 to base 10 12-Script that prints all possible combinations of two letters except infinity 13-Script that prints a number with two decimal places followed by a new line
+11-Script that converts a number from base 2 to base 10 12-Script that prints all possible combinations of two letters except infinity 13-Script that prints a number with two decimal places followed by a new line 14-Script that converts from base 10 to base 16